 Click the days below to reveal more information.

-Today’s adventure takes you off the beaten track to unlock the real beauty of the world-famous Ring of Kerry.
-Considered one of the most beautiful destinations to explore in Ireland, and one of the best driving roads in Europe, this route will offer you dramatic landscapes of wild rugged coastline, golden beaches, glistening lakes, picturesque villages and spectacular mountain ranges.
+Considered one of the most beautiful destinations to explore in Ireland, today sees you discovering the real beauty of the world-famous Ring of Kerry.
+Take in sweeping views of the wild, rugged coastline, golden beaches, glistening lakes, picturesque villages, and spectacular mountain ranges.

-You depart Doolin traveling north towards Galway, the bohemian capital of Ireland.
-Along the way, you can explore the remarkable moon-like terrain of the wild Burren and the Atlantic waves that roll into the jaws of Galway Bay.
+You depart Doolin traveling north towards Galway, the Bohemian Capital of Ireland.
+Along the way explore the remarkable moon-like terrain of the wild Burren and the Atlantic waves that roll into the jaws of Galway bay.
 Take the opportunity to soak in Galway’s vibrant streets, sample its wide variety of food offerings or take a tour exploring its unique historical places of interest.